 3. Students may transfer credit for 2 graduate-level English courses taken at other schools or at UMASS before their formal admission to the Graduate English Program.
 Courses counted toward a completed degree are not eligible for transfer.

 4. While in the pre-doctoral MA program at UMASS, students may also take two courses in departments outside of English.

 5. In order to proceed into the Doctoral Program, students will be expected to:

 A. Achieve a GPA of 3.5 or higher during the course work for the MA degree.

 B. Participate in an Advisory Session with four faculty members.

-6. The advisory session will review the candidate's preparation and projected course of study, timetable, and goals.
-This session will be conducted by a committee consisting of either the Director or one of the Associate Directors of Graduate Studies, and three other faculty to be chosen by the Graduate Program Director.
+6. The advisory session will review the candidate’s preparation and projected course of study, timetable, and goals.
+This session will be conducted by a committee consisting of either the Director or one of the Associate Directors of Graduate Studies, and three other faculty to be chosen by the Graduate Program Director with input from the student.
 The student will prepare a five-page statement that will constitute a narrative synthesis of what the student has accomplished thus far, and the kinds of issues and questions that arise at this point in her/his intellectual development.
-This statement, together of one or two papers, will be submitted to the committee two weeks in advance of the session.
-The committee will review these materials, including the student's transcripts and faculty comments on course work, which together will constitute a dossier roughly comparable to admissions applications for students proposing to enter the program with the MA.
-The committee's role is advisory: to help students refine their understanding of prior study and possible future research, and to provide suggestions about courses to take, books to read, people with whom to work.
+This statement, together with two papers, will be submitted to the committee two weeks in advance of the session.
+The committee will review these materials, including the student’s transcripts and faculty comments on course work, which together will constitute a dossier roughly comparable to admissions applications for students proposing to enter the program with the MA.
+The committee’s role is advisory: to help students refine their understanding of prior study and possible future research, and to provide suggestions about courses to take, books to read, people with whom to work.